dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Microarchitecture-Specific Issues.md

 CACHELINE_ALIGN int16_t a[N];
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Accesses that cross a 4 KB boundary introduce more complications, because virtual to physical address translations are usually handled in 4 KB pages.
-Handling such an access would require accessing two TLB entries as well.
-Unless a TLB supports multiple lookups per cycle, such loads can cause significant slowdown.

 When it comes to dynamic allocations, C++17 made it much easier.
-Operator `new` now takes additional argument, which users can use to control alignment of dynamically allocated memory. [@lst:AlignedStdVector] shows a minimal example of defining a custom allocator for `std::vector` that aligns it at the cache line boundary.
+Operator `new` now takes additional argument, which users can use to control alignment of dynamically allocated memory.
+When using standard containers, such as `std::vector`, you can define a custom allocator. [@lst:AlignedStdVector] shows a minimal example of a custom allocator that aligns the memory buffer at the cache line boundary.
 Other options include C11's standard [aligned_alloc](https://en.cppreference.com/w/c/memory/aligned_alloc)[^12], OS-specific functions like POSIX's [`memalign`](https://linux.die.net/man/3/memalign)[^13], or rolling your own allocation routine like described [here](https://embeddedartistry.com/blog/2017/02/22/generating-aligned-memory/)[^14].

 Listing: Defining std::vector aligned at the cache line boundary.